ionos-cloud/faq-documentation/general-information/frequently-asked-questions/trial-conditions.md

 Yes, contact our sales department directly.
 This VMware-based solution on dedicated hardware will be built and delivered to you personally.
 Your account manager will first discuss your requirements and specifications, and then your infrastructure will be available for you in a few days.

-### What happens to my data if I don't choose IONOS Cloud?
+### What happens to my data if I do not choose IONOS Cloud?

 If you choose not to continue using IONOS Cloud, delete your allocated resources before the end of the test and notify your account manager.
 If the manager needs to arrange the removal of your resources, we provide a multi-step removal process.
 The deleted data cannot be recovered.